theborakompanioni/azure-docs.de-de/articles/documentdb/documentdb-search-indexer.md

         "softDeleteMarkerValue" : "the value that identifies a document as deleted" }

-> [AZURE.NOTE] Sie müssen die Eigenschaft in Ihre SELECT-Klausel einbeziehen, wenn Sie eine benutzerdefinierte Projektion verwenden.
+> [AZURE.NOTE] Sie müssen die Eigenschaft „softDeleteColumnName“ in Ihre SELECT-Klausel einbeziehen, wenn Sie eine benutzerdefinierte Projektion verwenden.

 ###<a id="CreateDataSourceExample"></a>Beispiel für Anforderungstext